 The Race to Dubai was established in 2009, replacing the old Order of Merit with a bonus pool of $5,000,000 distributed between the top 5 earners from the European Tour season.

 The race runs the course of the entire season and at the end the top 50 players (by earnings points) are invited to play in the DP World Tour event on Dubai.
 Players can still earn prize money ($8M) and points at this event with the Race to Dubai rankings often only decided at this final feature event.
 Players must play at the DP Tour event to be eligible for the bonus pool award too, so they can’t just skip it if they think they’ve already won the race.

 The Race to Dubai therefore often culminates in the final tournament where only one winner can be crowned out of the 328 golfers that have competed over the season.
-Francesco Molinari won the 2018 race, beating Tommy Fleetwood, the 2017 champion.
-This capped off a great season for the Italian who also won The Open and was key part of Europe’s Ryder Cup win.
+John Rahm won the 2019 race, beating Tommy Fleetwood, the 2017 champion.
+This capped off a great season for the Spaniard who also had personal best finishes in the US Open and The Open.

 Whoever wins the DP World Tour is without doubt one of the pinnacle events on the European calendar and with two prize pots to play for it keeps the golf competitive right down the order.
 As usual we’ve collated the best deals and offers from the UK’s leading bookies so if you do want to have a punt on the Race to Dubai, either early in the season or on the last event, we’ve got promotions to add value to your wagers.

 Latest Race To Dubai Offers For All Customers

 DP World Tour Schedule: 19th-22th November 2020